prabhakaranspeed/websploit/README.md

 ## IMPORTANT!!!
 This VM contains vulnerable software!
 DO NOT connect to a production environment and use with caution!!!

+## Getting Started

+1. Download [VirtualBox](https://www.virtualbox.org).
+This is an all-in-one VM created and tested in [VirtualBox](https://www.virtualbox.org).
+VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+For a thorough introduction to virtualization and VirtualBox, please refer to [the online version of the VirtualBox User Manual's first chapter](https://www.virtualbox.org/manual/ch01.html).

+2. Download the .ova file from this repository and import it in VirtualBox.
+[Click here](https://www.virtualbox.org/manual/ch01.html#ovf) for detailed instructions on how to import a VM in VirtualBox.

 ## Tools included
 - [BurpSuite Community Edition](https://portswigger.net/burp)